ESCOMP/mizuRoute/README.md

 ## Community model and contributions

 mizuRoute is a multi-application, community river routing model.
-It supports stand-alone hydrologic and water-resources applications as well as coupled Earth system modeling applications such as CESM/CTSM.
+It supports stand-alone hydrologic and water-resources applications as well as coupled Earth system modeling applications, currently supporting CTSM and will be fully coupled with CESM.
-The project welcomes contributions that improve model physics, numerical methods, input/output workflows, testing, documentation, examples, and usability across these applications.
+The project welcomes contributions including but not limited to, modernizing the code structure, improving model physics, numerical methods, input/output workflows, testing, documentation, and usability across these applications.
+Also other model coupling (hydrologic, land-surface, water quality) is also welcomed.

 For small changes, such as documentation updates or minor bug fixes, contributors may open pull request directly.
 For larger changes, such as new routing schemes, changes to input/output formats, data-structure refactoring, or modifications that may affect CESM/CTSM coupling, contributors are encouraged to open a GitHub issue first.
 This allows maintainers and interested users to discuss the proposed augmentation, identify possible impacts on existing workflows, coordinate with ongoing development, and agree on a review strategy before implementation.